johnnyreilly/typescript-go-considered-brilliant/README.md

 const i: number = "not actually a number";
 ```

 This is where the differences begin.
 The compiler and the language services do change.
 They become an order of magnitude faster.
+This is the motivation for the port.

 Put your hands up if you don't care about performance.
 That's right, no hands went up.
 We all care about performance.
 If you ever have the misfortune to work with technology that lags, which breaks you out of flow as you are working, you notice it.
 It's almost the only thing you can notice.